-Parents are a very important part of school-life here at Solefield.
+Families are a very important part of school-life here at Solefield.
 Whether it be helping to fundraise with SPA (the Solefield Parents' Association), singing in our choir, helping with trips and visits or in the library, delivering assemblies and specialised lessons or supporting the work that we do with the children at home, their input is priceless.

-They have helped us recently by organising and participating in Music & Curry Night, Christmas Fair, Quiz Night, Comedy Night and help with the second hand uniform sales as well as running the film nights for the boy and the Y7 & 8 disco.
-We have shared our training with parents on motivating boys and offer other parent talks too.
+They help us recently by organising and participating in Music & Curry Night, Christmas Fair, Quiz Night, Summer Ball and help with the second-hand uniform sales as well as running film nights for the pupil and the Y7 & 8 disco.
+We have shared our training with parents on motivating pupils and offer other parent talks too.
 Our termly anonymous surveys provide invaluable feedback for the school from parents although parents are encouraged to contact staff with any query at all, no matter how small it may seem.